-- The prescribed course duration for a Higher Diploma is not less than two semesters and not more than four semesters. - The prescribed course duration for a Master's Degree is not less than two years and not more than three years for a full-time student.
+- The prescribed course duration for a Higher Diploma is not less than two semesters and not more than four semesters. - The prescribed course duration for a Master's Degree is not less than two years and not more than Four years for a full-time student.
 A part-time student is required to complete within four years. - The prescribed course duration for a Doctoral degree is not less than three years and not more than five years for a full-time student.
 Those pursuing a Doctoral degree on a part-time basis are required to complete in no more than six years. - Students are required to undertake a thesis in part fulfilment of the conferment of a master's degree.
-The topic of the thesis and study of the same can only be carried out following approval of the members of the DGS Board. - The minimum hours of study for a master's degree is thirty credit hours including the scheduled hours for the thesis, which is calculated as 6 hours plus 10-20 hours to write-up the thesis.

-• The minimum hours of study for a Higher Diploma are twenty four credit hours and not more than thirty six credit hours.
+The topic of the thesis and study of the same can only be carried out following approval of the members of the DGS Board. - The minimum hours of study for a master's degree is twenty-four hours of graduate courses plus thesis and the minimum hours of study for a doctorate degree thirty hours of graduate, post-master courses plus thesis.
+The scheduled hours for the thesis, which is calculated as 6 hours plus 10-20 hours to write-up the thesis. - The minimum hours of study for a Higher Diploma are twenty four credit hours and not more than thirty six credit hours